The TwinGEO Integrated Territorial Framework

 Why a Framework Matters

-Without a framework:
+Without a structured framework:

-- models grow in isolation
+- models evolve in isolation

 - data becomes fragmented

-- digital products fail to influence decisions
+- digital systems fail to support decisions

 - think in systems, not tools